Experience

 Cal was appointed Queen’s Counsel by the Canadian Government while he was head of the Competition Bureau (May 1986-October 1989).
 He was the first appointee to the Soloway Chair of Business and Trade Law, University of Ottawa in 1989-90.
 Over the course of his career, Cal has represented a wide range of public and private companies within Canada and on the international stage.
 In the 1990s, he successfully represented the Attorney General of Canada as special counsel in the appellate proceedings (which included the Supreme Court of Canada) on the constitutional validity of Section 45 (the cartel provision) of the Competition Act.
 In addition to representing a wide range of clients in merger cases before the Competition Bureau and the Investment Review Division, and representing clients in various abuse of dominance and other Competition Act cases, in recent years Cal has advised and/or represented:

-• Microsoft Corporation on various antitrust/competition law and policy matters internationally as well as in Canada, and continues to act for Microsoft in this respect;
+- Microsoft Corporation on various antitrust/competition law and policy matters internationally as well as in Canada;

 Cal also has been involved as defense counsel in a number of major Canadian and international cartel cases, from earlier cases pertaining to fax paper, lysine and vitamins, through to more recent cases pertaining to auto parts and other product markets.